snowch/snowch.github.io/ai-eng/transformer/TR04_train_tiny_decoder_model.md

         next_id = torch.multinomial(probs, num_samples=1)  # (B, 1)

         idx = torch.cat([idx, next_id], dim=1)

     return idx
 ```

-This works, but it’s not optimal.
+This baseline is correct and easy to understand.

-**Why?** Each step recomputes work for all previous tokens.
+The performance limitation is also clear: each decode step recomputes work for all earlier tokens.
-That’s exactly why KV cache exists (see your IN01 post).
+Caching K/V is the standard optimization.

 ---

-## 5) Put it together (minimal runnable script)
+## Part 5: Put it together (minimal runnable script)

+The script below shows how the components fit together in practice.
+It is written as a plain code block so it does not require a dataset to execute during a docs build.

 ```python
 import torch